Updated on October 29th 2025

 Closed Monday

-Daybreak (22$): this libation began with apricot on the nose.
-Upon tasting, it had a very unique flavor and was memorable.
-The kumquat oleo sacrum made it sweet but well-balanced.
-Overall, it was bitter, fruity, and alcoholic, but with a smooth finish thanks to the VSOP.
+Daybreak (22$): this libation begins with apricot on the nose.
+Upon tasting, it has a very unique and memorable flavour.
+The kumquat oleo sacrum adds a controlled level of sweetness.
+Overall, it’s bitter, fruity, and alcoholic, and has a smooth finish thanks to the VSOP.

-Banana Boat (20$): This delicious Mai Tai riff began with cinnamon smoke and mint on the nose.
-The sweet house-blended banana rum was fantastic.
-It came in a bamboo-style tiki glass filled to the brim with pebbled ice.
+Banana Boat (20$): This delicious Mai Tai riff begins with cinnamon smoke and mint on the nose.
+The sweet house-blended banana rum is fantastic.
+It comes in a bamboo-style tiki glass filled to the brim with pebbled ice.

 The food menus offered many lavish options, proving that Mati is a place where you can go to celebrate special occasions such as birthdays & anniversaries.
 Some examples are the seafood tower (option of 2 or 3 stories) & the tomahawk steak (listed as the Angus Long Bone).
 We ordered:

-A dozen East Coast Oysters (46$), which were tasty and fresh.
+A dozen East Coast Oysters (46$): Tasty and fresh.
 They were beautifully presented on pebbled ice.

-Beef Tartare (30$).
-This was a delicious tartare.
-The main flavors were capers and beef. it was a small portion at that price.
+Beef Tartare (30$): This was a delicious tartare.
+The main flavours were capers and beef.
+It was a small portion at that price.

-Yellowfin Tuna (28$).
-The tuna flavor was fresh and evident as it was barely hidden behind the spicy aioli and Greek oilve oil.
+Yellowfin Tuna Crudo (28$): The tuna flavour was fresh and evident as it was barely hidden behind the spicy aioli and Greek olive oil.
 Alike the beef tartare, it was a small portion at that price point.

 Overall, Mati is a restaurant and bar that we have visited many times and will visit again.
 You won’t regret an evening of cocktails at this venue.
 The food is great, although it is overpriced when comparing the portion sizes to other similar local establishments.
 The drinks are excellent, and the service is always very good.
 It’s a beautifully designed space with great seating options.
 It can get quite pricey, but the quality is always at the rendezvous.